taburetkin/marionette.yat/docs/mixins/radioable.md

 extends marionette radio functionality.

 differences from marionette functionality
-* radio functionality do not initialized by default.
+* radio functionality is not initialized by default.
 * understand `channel` option.
 You can pass `channelName` as usual or a `channel` with radio channel
 * has method `radioTrigger`
 * has method `radioRequest`